The Numbers Behind Kobe’s Numbers

 7x All-NBA first team

-No surprise that points per game average is higher with number 24 Kobe because that’s after Shaq’s departure from Los Angeles.
-What is shocking is that there are more win shares attached with number eight, which was when Shaq & Bryant had their reign of dominance, than when Kobe was the lone superstar as number 24.
-I know Kobe has significantly declined over the last three years, and the Lakers have been really bad, but if he was normal, would the production be at the same level?
+It’s no surprise that Bryant’s scoring average is higher while he donned his second jersey because that’s after Shaquille O’Neals’ departure from Los Angeles.
+What’s shocking is that there are more win shares attached with number eight, which was when Shaq and Bryant had their reign of dominance, than when Kobe was the lone superstar.
+I know Kobe has significantly declined over the last three years, and the Lakers have been awful, but if he was normal, would the production be at the same level?

 More games were played with number eight on the jersey than 24, mostly due to injuries.
 Kobe scored more points, collected more rings and had more win shares wearing number eight than he did 24.
-He & Shaq created an all-time best duo while wearing number eight.
-By no means is this decision unanimous, after all, number 24 experienced way more individual success than number eight.
+He was half of the most dominant duo ever while wearing number eight.
+By no means is this decision unanimous; after all, number 24 had way more individual success.
 Along with what is listed in the table, Bryant won two Olympic gold medals while wearing 24, even though he didn’t wear it during the games.

 Bryant is the leader in various statistics for the Lakers and is, hands down, the best scorer in franchise history (sorry Kareem).
 Over 32,000 career points sit him at number three on the all-time list, behind Karl Malone & Kareem Abdul-Jabbar and above Michael Jordan, who he passed last season.

-His career is so legendary, and he’s lucky enough that he won’t be remembered by one number.
-He’ll be remembered as a five-time world champion, an on-court assassin, a person who has unconditional love for the game and the Michael Jordan to a whole generation.
+His career is so legendary, and he’s lucky enough that fans won’t remember him by one number.
+Instead, he’ll be recognized as a five-time world champion, an on-court assassin, a person who has unconditional love for the game and the Michael Jordan to a whole generation.

 Stats courtesy of Basketball-Reference